DaegyuHwang/Computational-Modeling-of-Population-Dynamics/README.md

-## These are five projects that I have done while studying computational modeling of physiological systems in 2024 spring
+## These are five projects that I have done while studying Mathematical biology in 2024 fall

 ### Module 1: Yeast and Cicada population dynamics.
 ### Module 2: Snowshoe hares and the Canadian Lynx population dynamics(prey-predator relationship).